HaleTom/deeplearning.ai_notes/Structuring/notes/wk2.md

 This 5% gives a ceiling or upper bound on how much performance can be increased by working on dog misclassifications.

-It may well be worth while working on the largest case of misclassifications reather than dogs.
+It may well be worth while working on the largest case of misclassifications rather than dogs.

 Sometimes in ML it is disparaged to hand engineer things, but if building applied systems, this simple counting procedure can save a lot of time deciding what is the most important problem to focus on.